top of page

 Summer Leadership Institute

 This free summer program provides a safe and fun environment for youth (ages 11-17) to learn how to succeed as a leader in their world.
-Using the “REAL Essentials” and "Positive Potential 6th grade" curriculum and a community service project, participants learn skills such as how to resist peer pressure, effective communication, building healthy relationships, self-esteem and goal setting.
+Using the "Positive Potential 6th grade" curriculum and a community service project, participants learn skills such as how to resist peer pressure, effective communication, building healthy relationships, self-esteem and goal setting.

 Each day of this 5-day program provides opportunities to learn in small and large group settings and collaborate with peers about topics and issues of interest to youth.
 Prizes and snacks are provided during the institute.